xiaoshan1994/xiaoshan1994.github.io/content/english/post/figure-shortcode.md

 Here are some examples; please be aware that these styles only take effect when the page width is over 1300px.

+Here are some examples; please be aware that these styles only take effect when the page width is over 1300px.